 Right now he’s working on the ongoing project Sex Slavery-in the name of God-, that follows the interlace of criminal organizations and voodoo rituals in Benin, Niger, Ghana and Sicily.
 His work Tanakra, that depicts the city of Agadez in Niger, has been exhibited at the University of Neuchâtel in Switzerland.
 In 2019 he held a lecture at the World Press Photo exhibition in Bari, Torino and Palermo (Italy) about one of his latest project On a Gagné, a series of photos taken on board of the ship Mare Jonio during a rescue operation in the Mediterranean Sea.

-In 2016 he was nominated for the World Press Photo Joop Swart Masterclass.
+In 2016 and 2017 he was nominated for the World Press Photo Joop Swart Masterclass.

 2017 - WPP Joop Swart Masterclass (nominated), 2016 - WPP Joop Swart Masterclass (nominated)